AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 ### JSON-Based Prompt Framework
 - The AI prompt is stored as a structured JSON object instead of a string
 - Each section has metadata (ID, title, order) and content
+- Sections are organized into categories (Personality, Dashboard Items, Prompt Instructions)
 - This enables more flexible manipulation and customization of the prompt
+- The categorized structure improves maintainability and organization

 ### Expandable UI Sections
 - Analysis results are organized into collapsible sections